Article & Observations About Diverse Teams Working Better Together

 Mobile Apps provide unique challenges for development and especially for software testing.
 This article describes some of the key challenges in functional and performance testing of mobile apps and provides suggested resources for improving the mobile application performance testing.In This Article

-One reason the mobile apps are unique is that mobile devices are unique.
-There are a wide range of devices for both Android and iOS operating systems ranging from phones that are several years old, to tablets that are much larger and brand new.
-Android, in particular, have devices made by multiple manufacturers and some of these devices are left running older versions of the operating system and have different features within those devices.
+One reason mobile apps are unique is that mobile devices are unique.
+There is a wide range of devices for both Android and iOS operating systems ranging from phones that are several years old, to tablets that are much larger and brand new.
+Android devices, in particular, are produced by multiple manufacturers and some of these devices remain running on older versions of the operating system with distinct features.

 Additionally, mobile app users are often multitasking and running several different apps at the same time, receiving notifications from various services, playing music, etc.

 There are three main types of mobile applications: Standard, Network and Hybrid.
 A standard app is one that runs entirely on the phone regardless of having an internet connection.
 For example, perhaps a puzzle game that does not require the internet to play the game.
 The other extreme is a network app will only work when it has a full internet connection.
 An example might be a weather radar app which has to download real time information to be useful.
 In contrast, a hybrid app is one that uses the internet, but also has some functionality without the internet.
 Most apps are in this category.
 For example, the app could download information from the internet (videos, messages, etc), and then the user can watch this downloaded content while offline.